deeplearning540/deeplearning540.github.io/_sources/lesson02/content.rst.txt

 .. admonition:: Exercise 2

-   You are given a dataset of iris flowers.
+   You are given a data set of iris flowers.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Which of the following feature combinations lend themselves for clustering?
-See `this overview plot <https://en.wikipedia.org/wiki/Iris_flower_data_set#/media/File:Iris_dataset_scatterplot.svg>`_ for help.
+See `this overview plot <https://en.wikipedia.org/wiki/Iris_flower_data_set#/media/File:Iris_data set_scatterplot.svg>`_ for help.
+   You are given a data set of iris flowers.
+The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+Which of the following feature combinations lend themselves for clustering?
+See `this overview plot <https://en.wikipedia.org/wiki/Iris_flower_data_set#/media/File:Iris_data set_scatterplot.svg>`_ for help.

    1. Sepal.Length versus Sepal.Width
    2. Sepal.Length versus Petal.Width